tshihab07/Covid19-Analytical-Dashboard-of-Bangladesh/README.md

 ## Data Source

 The dataset used in this project is sourced from Kaggle.
-To get data used in this project click [Dataset](https://www.kaggle.com/datasets/rashikrahmanpritom/covid19-cases-in-bangladesh-dataset) .This dataset contains covid cases of all the divisions in bangladesh from 1st March 2020 to 2nd July 2021.
+To get data used in this project, click [Dataset](https://www.kaggle.com/datasets/rashikrahmanpritom/covid19-cases-in-bangladesh-dataset).
+This dataset contains COVID-19 cases of all the divisions in Bangladesh from 1st March 2020 to 2nd July 2021.

 ### Dataset Description
 | Column Name                 | Description                             |